Still looking for your next prime lens for Sony a6000, a6300, or a6500?

 Sigma 30mm f1.4 e-mount sample photos (straight out of camera shots):

 The Sigma 30mm F1.4 DC DN Lens for Sony APSC E-Mount is the perfect budget-friendly lens for those who are into photography or videography.
 It produces a very nice bokeh to isolate the subject from the background.
 Actually, I won’t mind the size of the lens.
 It’s not really a downside for me, in fact, it is easier to hold the camera with this lens.
-The autofocus time and noise are bearable, you won’t really hear that much of the focus motor noise on the lens when the lens is trying to focus both in video and photo.
+The autofocus time and noise are bearable, you won’t really hear that much of the focus motor noise on the lens.
 Auto focus is good but not as great as the Sony 35mm F1.8.
 OSS.
 Lens stabilization is also not a problem for me as I shoot not lower than 1/160.

-If you ask me if I recommend this to you, my answer is probably yes.
-I think this is a recommended fast lens if you are a Sony a6000, a6300, or a6500 user.
+If you ask me if I recommend this to you, my answer is probably “HELL YEAH!”.
+I think this is a great fast lens if you are a Sony a6000, a6300, or a6500 user.
 It is a good walk around lens for me, especially I like to take street photos, portraits, structures, cityscapes, and landscape(Although it is still a bit narrow for landscape).
-But it still depends on your personal preference and composition, if you prefer wide, you can go with the new Sigma 16mm F1.4 DC DN, Sigma improved this latest 16mm F1.4 lens and I’ll be reviewing it soon when I have it.
-If you prefer narrow, there is the Sony 50mm F1.8 OSS lens which has the same price range as the Sigma 30mm F1.4 lens.
+But it still depends on your personal preference and composition.

 You can get here the Sigma 30mm F1.4 for Sony E-mount best deal that I recommend: